dineshkummarc/ExtJS-Load-Button/README.markdown

 --------
 - Ext.ux.LoadButton extension is under GPLv3
 - Image world_delete.png is under CC-By-3.0
-    - it comes from the Silk Icons pack by Mark James
+    - it comes from the [Silk Icons pack](http://www.famfamfam.com/lab/icons/silk/) by Mark James
-    - you can download the pack at [http://www.famfamfam.com/lab/icons/silk/](FamFamFam)
-- ajax-loader.gif comes from [http://www.ajaxload.info/](AjaxLoad) and is totally free for use
+- ajax-loader.gif comes from [AjaxLoad](http://www.ajaxload.info/) and is totally free for use